 What is an Innovator visa?

-As of 29 March 2019, the Tier 1 Innovator visa replaced the popular Tier 1 Entrepreneur visa.
-The Tier 1 Innovator visa is for entrepreneurs looking to set up and establish a business in the United Kingdom.
+As of 29 March 2019, the Innovator visa replaced the popular Tier 1 Entrepreneur visa.
+The Innovator visa is for entrepreneurs looking to set up and establish a business in the United Kingdom.
 Applicants must show that their business is credible and viable and it must be endorsed by a respected and approved endorsing body (see below).
-The Tier 1 Innovator visa for experienced businesspeople seeking to establish a business presence in the United Kingdom.
+The Innovator visa for experienced businesspeople seeking to establish a business presence in the United Kingdom.

-What are the key differences between the new Tier 1 Innovator visa and the former Tier 1 Entrepreneur visa?
+What are the key differences between the new Innovator visa and the former Tier 1 Entrepreneur visa?

 Unlike the Tier 1 Entrepreneur visa, Applicants who wish to apply for the Innovator Visa will no longer be required to invest at least £200,000 in their proposed business.
 The Home Office has introduced a significant change helping potential entrepreneurs by reducing the initial investment amount from £200,000 to £50,000 for new Applicants.
 The funding can come from any source and Applicants will not need any investment if their business is already established and has been endorsements for an earlier visa.
 The funds must be held for a consecutive 90 day period with the last statement dated within 1 month from the date of submission.
 There will be an English language requirement of B2 and Appendix O of the Immigration Rules applies.